Journal Policies

 Special Issue proposals may be rejected, accepted, or additional information or revisions may be requested before a decision is taken.
 Requests for revision may concern the proposed selection of articles.
 Individual articles may be rejected during the review process and, where deemed necessary, additional articles may be suggested for inclusion in the Special Issue.

 Guest editors are responsible for dealing with authors throughout the editorial process and providing guidance to ensure that their articles constitute a coherent set.
-The editorial process as a whole will be overseen and followed up by the ILR Managing Editor and Editorial Team.
+The editorial process as a whole will be overseen and followed up by the Managing Editor and Editorial Team.

-The ILR Managing Editor decides, following consultation with the Special Issue editors, the final list of peer reviewers and handles the initial communication with the reviewers according to the standard practice of the journal's double-anonymous review process.
-The Special Issue editors, in consultation with the Managing Editor, screen the articles that have been recommended for final review and approval.
+The Managing Editor decides, following consultation with the Special Issue guest editors, the final list of peer reviewers and handles the initial communication with the reviewers according to the standard practice of the journal's double-anonymous review process.
+The Special Issue guest editors, in consultation with the Managing Editor, screen the articles that have been recommended for final review and approval.

 The ILR is committed to ensuring that its Special Issues are safeguarded against malpractice such as citation cartels (groups of researchers agreeing to cite one another’s work), undisclosed competing interests, peer-review fraud and identity theft, in line with the best practice guidelines by the Committee on Publication Ethics (COPE).
 The ILR regularly reviews its own Special Issue processes to ensure that it is compliant.
-The journal subjects all Special Issues proposals to rigorous scrutiny: the ILR Editorial Team checks the proposing editor(s), their affiliation(s), and academic record alongside the scholarly content of their proposed issue before making a final judgement on whether to proceed with the issue.
+The journal subjects all Special Issues proposals to rigorous scrutiny: the Editorial Team checks the proposing editor(s), their affiliation(s), and academic record alongside the scholarly content of their proposed issue before making a final judgement on whether to proceed with the issue.

 The ILR uses a “draft decision” system to screen all submitted research articles before they are revised, rejected or accepted into the journal.
-This screening process allows the ILR Editorial Team to scrutinize the content, quality and reliability of the peer-review reports and, where further investigation is required, the credentials of the reviewers who have supplied them before any draft editorial decision is accepted as final.
-The ILR Editorial Team also provides ongoing editorial scrutiny of the submission and review processes to monitor and detect any activity that might be considered malpractice.
+This screening process allows the Editorial Team to scrutinize the content, quality and reliability of the peer-review reports and, where further investigation is required, the credentials of the reviewers who have supplied them before any draft editorial decision is accepted as final.
+The Editorial Team also provides ongoing editorial scrutiny of the submission and review processes to monitor and detect any activity that might be considered malpractice.

-If the ILR Editorial Team believes that malpractice in the review process of a Special Issue constitutes a wider abuse of the publishing process, such as a citation cartel or widespread citation manipulation, the team will assume control of the Special Issue from its editors, close it to any new submissions and contact the submitting authors involved.
-The ILR Editorial Team will then source new peer reviewers, where necessary, and will solely oversee the review process and publication of articles remaining in the journal’s workflow.
-Should the issue contain fewer than three accepted articles, the Editorial Team may formally remove the Special Issue from the journal, whereupon any of its accepted articles will be allocated to the ILR’s Issue and Volume at the time of publication only.
+If the Editorial Team believes that malpractice in the review process of a Special Issue constitutes a wider abuse of the publishing process, such as a citation cartel or widespread citation manipulation, the Team will assume control of the Special Issue from its guest editors, close it to any new submissions and contact the submitting authors involved.
+The Editorial Team will then source new peer reviewers, where necessary, and will solely oversee the review process and publication of articles remaining in the journal’s workflow.
+Should the issue contain fewer than three accepted articles, the Editorial Team may formally remove the Special Issue from the journal, whereupon any of its accepted articles will be allocated to the ILR’s regular Issue and Volume at the time of publication only.

 Any ILR Special Issue articles that are found to have been published with malpractice evident at the peer-review stage will be subject to the publisher’s ethics policy for corrections, retractions and removals.